 Finding yourself with someone’s social security number may lead you to think that you can track down their employment information this way.
 Unfortunately, this is not always the case.
 In most cases, a social security number won’t return any information when used directly in an online search.
 You may actually cause more trouble for the person in question by sharing their social security number with potential hackers on the web.

-In order to accurately search information about someone with a social security number, the search needs to be done through the United States Social Security Administration site.
+In order to accurately search for information about someone with a social security number, the search needs to be done through the United States Social Security Administration site.
 This search tool isn’t available to the public, and can only be accessed by registered employers or approved third-party tools.
 You may be able to use the social security number to search if you hire a third-party service to complete the employment check for you.
-This will come with it’s own set of fees and, potentially, legal requirements.3
+This will come with its own set of fees and, potentially, legal requirements.3

 Verifying Where Someone Works for Employment Purposes